JSpeedie/dotfiles/README.md

 * All my dotfiles and bar script (`.Xresources`, `.vimrc`, `.xinitrc`, `dunstrc`, `compton.conf`, etc.)
 * Color test scripts (`colortest.sh`, `rupee.sh`, `pipes.sh`)
-* Some randy scripts that I use. `updatedir.sh` for updating dotfiles repo, `lock.sh` for locking my system, etc.
+* Some miscellaneous scripts that I use. `updatedir.sh` for updating dotfiles repo, `lock.sh` for locking my system, etc.

 ## Bugs/To Be Fixed